 Weight Loss Supplements

 The weight loss supplement market is a multi-billion dollar industry that is founded on trying to deliver “a quick fix” to help you lose weight.
 However, there are no quick fixes to long-term weight loss and to date there are no weight loss supplements that have shown a significant impact on weight loss compared to caloric restriction alone and no effect without a calorie controlled diet.
 There are only really 3 supplements with extensive benefits for weight loss which are protein supplements, creatine, and caffeine.
 While all of these are optional they may help with your efforts in the following ways.
 Protein supplements can help to meet your daily protein requirements which can be difficult at times from diet alone.
 Creatine can help to increase the amount of energy that is available for resistance training allowing you to workout for longer or at a harder intensity, both are very helpful to weight loss.
 Caffeine is a helpful stimulant that can help to increase your energy levels to get you to workout.
 Please note, despite what some supplement companies would like you to believe no supplements have a notable effect on fat oxidation (a.k.a. fat burning) or increasing your metabolic rate (a.k.a. your TDEE).
 So, my advice would be, save your money for the new clothes you’ll need to buy when you reach your new permanent healthy weight.

 The following information has been adapted from my book Weight Loss for Everyone which is now out of print.
-For a more detailed guide to weight loss, nutrition, health and performance, check out my new book Eat Move Perform: Volume 1 - Nutrition & Supplements, which you can pre-order now from Waterstones (see link below).
+For a more detailed guide to weight loss, nutrition, health and performance, check out my new book Eat Move Perform: Volume 1 - Nutrition & Supplements, which you can purchase now from all leader book stores and online retailers.